aditirk1/aditirk1/README.md

 ## 👋 Hi, I'm Aditi!

-Biomedical Engineering grad student at Columbia with a background in cancer research, computational biology, and medical devices.
+Biomedical Engineering grad student at Columbia with a background in cancer research, computational biology, and biotech.

 🔨 **What drives me:** Building things that actually work for real people.
 I get a lot of ideas for making everyday tools better and wonder why they haven't been implemented yet - so I'm learning to build them myself.